sterbini/md2pd/README.md

 # MDOnlineAnalysis
-This package provides several tools for online MD analysis, in terms of data monitoring and post processing Big acknoledgment to G. Sterbini for his input.
+This package provides several tools for online MD analysis, in terms of data monitoring and post processing.

+Big acknoledgment to G. Sterbini for his input.

 This package assumes that you are using also the cl2pd package, available here: